Am I required to wear a face mask while at the airport?

 What is TSA’s mask requirement during screening?

-What is defined as a cloth facial covering?
+What is defined as a mask?

 Where can I get more information about COVID-19?

-- For the Centers for Disease Control and Prevention, click
+- For the Centers for Disease Control and Prevention, click here.

 - For State of California coronavirus information, click here.

-- For the Transportation Security Administration, click
+- For the Transportation Security Administration, click here.

-- For San Diego County coronavirus information, click
+- For San Diego County coronavirus information, click here.

 Is the airport open?

 The airport remains open, in full operation as an essential critical infrastructure in the transportation systems sector.
-We continue to work closely with federal, state and local public health partners to help mitigate the spread of the virus and ensure the safety of everyone at SAN.
+We continue to work closely with federal, state, and local public health partners to help mitigate the spread of the virus and ensure the safety of everyone at SAN.

 Are passengers being screened for coronavirus at SAN?

 At SAN, the Centers for Disease Control has not at this time ordered thermal-imaging screening of passengers.
 Per CDC guidance, if airport personnel encounter an ill passenger, they are to contact the CDC directly for further assessment.
 The CDC has also provided SAN with specific guidance to help local EMS providers responding to medical calls at the airport assess and identify potentially infected travelers.
-In collaboration with CDC and CBP, we have posted an informational graphic on monitors in the terminals that educates passengers on steps they can take if they are feeling sick.
+In collaboration with CDC and CBP, we have posted an informational graphic on monitors in the terminals that educate passengers on steps they can take if they are feeling sick.

 Please visit coronavirus-sd.com for the latest information from County public health officials regarding COVID-19 in San Diego.
-If there is a requirement to self quarantine it would be mentioned on that page.
+If there is a requirement to self-quarantine it would be mentioned on that page.
 Additionally, we encourage you to visit the CDC's travel page for information and resources.

 I have reservations to fly to/from SAN and want to find out more information about my flight, what should I do?

-We suggest you contact the airline directly for the most up to date information on flights to/from SAN.
+We suggest you contact the airline directly for the most up-to-date information on flights to/from SAN.

 What can I bring with me through security?